 It doesn’t take an advanced degree in finance to know that the more money you put into your retirement account, the more you’ll have to spend later.
 But when it comes to contributing to that retirement fund, how much should you be putting away annually?
 And how much should you plan to have saved at different ages to make sure that you can live comfortably in retirement?
-For an individual, age 40, a good rule of thumb is having 3 times your current annual salary already banked.
-If you are age 50, you should have at least 4 times — ideally 5 times — your annual salary saved.
+For an individual at age 40, a good rule of thumb is having 3 times your current annual salary already banked.
+If you are 50, you should have at least 4 times, and ideally 5 times, your annual salary saved.
 So if you’re making $90,000 a year, you should have a minimum of $360,000 already saved.

 What happens if you’re not there yet?
-Here are a few ways to get there.
-And according to a recent study, the difference a few percentage points can make over time is dramatic.
+There are a few ways to get there.
+And according to one study, just a few percentage points can make a dramatic difference over time.

-A study by the Putnam Institute “Defined Contribution Plans: Missing the Forest for the Trees?” contends that while a number of variables — such as fund selection, asset allocation, portfolio rebalancing, and deferral rates — all contribute to the effectiveness of a defined contribution plan (a.k.a.
-401(k) or 403(b) plans), the one variable that had the biggest impact was the deferral rate.
-In other words, the rate and amount of contribution to an individual’s retirement plan was the most significant factor in boosting retirement saving success.
+A study by the Putnam Institute contends that several variables—such as fund selection, asset allocation, portfolio rebalancing, and deferral rates—contribute to the effectiveness of a defined contribution plan (a.k.a. your 401(k) or 403(b) plans), the one variable that had the biggest impact was the deferral rate.
+In other words, the rate and amount of an individual’s contribution to their retirement plan was the most significant factor in boosting their retirement saving success.

-So the bottom line is this: increasing your deferral rate could be the best and easiest way to grow your retirement assets.
+So the bottom line is this...
+Increasing your deferral rate could be the best and easiest way to grow your retirement assets.
 By contributing more, you stand a better chance of achieving success in your overall retirement planning process.
 Retirement will likely be one of the biggest expenses in your life, so make it a priority to calculate your savings goal at least once a year.
-Reviewing these points at least annually and/or when there has been a financial or life changing event will help you to stay on top of your planning process.
+Review your contributions at least annually and/or when there has been a financial or life-changing event.
+It will help you to stay on top of your financial planning process.